za3k/za3k.com/archive/logic_potions.md

 - I again dropped the mathematical appeal of "redundancy" challenges in favor of the broader appeal of STILL LEGAL.

 ## credits
-This idea is loosely based on a game my mathematician friends came up with, but which I never played, called "Imaginary Go Fish".
+This idea is thematically based on a game my mathematician friends came up with, but which I never played, called "Imaginary Go Fish".
 That game is written by mathematicians and intended for the same, and is based on formal theorem proving or metamathematics.
-I replaced theorems by Zendo-style specific examples or counterexamples, in keeping with an original emperical theme I dropped but hope to re-use in a later game.
-The examples does make it constructivist (I think?), which is actually a little weird in a deduction logic game--you can't use process of elimination on the potion types.
+I replaced theorems by Zendo-style specific examples or counterexamples, in keeping with an original emperical theme I dropped.
 The main changes from Imaginary Go Fish are the addition of the hand of ingredients, which I think makes the game more appealing and replayable; the gradual elimination of players in place of sudden death, which works better with some careless players; and the simplifications I made to remove 'redundancy' endgame for broad appeal.
 Also, credit to Zendo and a previous game by myself about regexes for the example/counterexample mechanisms.

 For anyone curious, the rules of Mathematical Go Fish were something like:
 - You start with four imaginary cards.